-Despite plenty of input from individuals on both sides of the issue, the Whispering Pines Village Council has postponed approval of a permit to allow electronic gaming.
+Despite plenty of input from individuals on both sides of the issue, the Whispering Pines Village Council has postponed approval of a permit to allow electronic gaming in the village.

-Council members heard from representatives of SAS Food Mart Inc. who had requested a permit allowing the company to establish an electronic gaming business in a building adjacent to the Blue Top Grocery at the intersection of N.C.
-22 and Ray's Bridge Road.
+Held under the guidelines of a quasi-judicial proceeding, council members heard testimony from representatives of SAS Food Mart, Inc. who had requested a Major Special Use Permit from the council.
+Such a permit would allow the company to establish an electronic gaming business in a building adjacent to the Blue Top Grocery at the intersection of Highway 22 and Ray’s Bridge Road.

-Council members asked him for clarification on how the electronic gaming process worked.
+Council members asked the representative in attendance for clarification on how the electronic gaming process worked.

 "We own the hardware while we rent the software," he said.
 "The customer puts money in the machine and plays.
 The amount of money we make depends on whether or not he or she wins or loses."

-Morphis explained that this type of gaming has been declared legal, at least for the present, by the North Carolina courts.
+In response to some audience members' assertions that the business was illegal, Morphis explained that this type of gaming has been declared legal, at least for the present, by the North Carolina General Assembly.

-Council members asked the SAS representative a number of questions that pertained to parking, to preventing persons under 18 from entering the premises, to the building's septic system.
+Council members asked the representative a number of questions that pertained to parking, to preventing persons under age 18 from entering the premises, to the building's septic system, and many more.

-Mayor Pro Tem Randy Saunders said he would be unable to vote on the permit without official acknowledgement of some of the questions asked by the council.
+Mayor pro-tem Randy Saunders said he would be unable to vote on the permit without official acknowledgement of some of the questions asked by council.

 "I don't see how we can approve this without hearing back from the county, for example, on whether or not the septic system is adequate," Saunders said.
 "There are still many questions we have that need answers."

-Zschoche agreed, and recessed the hearing until the next Village Council meeting.
+Mayor Bob Zschoche agreed, and recessed the hearing until the next village council meeting.

 Zschoche and council member Jerry Osbourne opposed the motion.